TrondKjeldas/KnxBasics2/README.md

 # Licence

-GNU Public License Version 2.
+Lesser GNU Public License Version 2.

 See the LICENSE.md file for details.